 Click Here for tab for Mr. Tambourine Man by The Byrds

-The main motif of the song is played with single-note melodies where all the notes are either laid out over a string to just to adjacent ones which makes it very easy for beginners, as you’ll seldom need to ‘skip strings’.
+The main motif of the song is played with single-note melodies where all the notes are either laid out over a string to just to adjacent ones.
+This makes it very easy for beginners, as you’ll seldom need to ‘skip strings’.

 Over the Hills and Far Away by Led Zeppelin